hackin123/ashmichheda.github.io/_pages/about.md

 If i were to define myself in one word, I'd say Curious!

-I am a first year Masters student in Computer Science at [Arizona State University](https://cidse.engineering.asu.edu/graduate-computer-science/).
+I am a first year Masters student in Computer Engineering(Computer Systems) at [Arizona State University](https://webapp4.asu.edu/programs/t5/majorinfo/ASU00/ESCENCMS/graduate/false).
 I am currently seeking Summer 2020 Internship Opportunities. <br/>
 I am a passionate Software Developer diving in the field of Machine Learning.
-Primarily, my interests lie in Machine Learning, Software Engineering and large-scale system design.
+Primarily, my interests lie in Machine Learning, Full stack software Development.

-I have 3 years of experience in Software Engineering at [Accenture](https://www.accenture.com/in-en) - developing systems for [J.P.
-Morgan Chase & Co](https://www.jpmorganchase.com) client, in the Corporate & Investment Banking (CIB) segment.
-I've worked on different projects using Java J2EE technologies, from building web dashboards, hackathon website and automation framework.
-I completed my Bachelor of Engineering in Computer Engineering from [K. J. Somaiya College of Engineering](https://www.somaiya.edu/kjsce) in 2016.
+I have 2 years of experience as a Software Developer at [Collins Aerospace](https://www.rockwellcollins.com/) - developing test emulation software for [BOEING](https://www.boeing.com/) client.
+I've worked on different technologies such as Python,C++,Sql .
+I have completed my 5years Integrated masters degree in Electrnoics and Communication Systems from [SASTRA University](https://www.sastra.edu/) in 2017.

 Apart from work - Sports is an integral part of my life.
-I've been playing Lawn Tennis since the age of 12 and have won couple of inter-college national level tournaments.
-A big Rafa and Serena fan!
-During my free time - I enjoy solving puzzles, do some Competitive Programming and Open Source contributions!
+I play cricket,basketball,football,badminton and workout sometimes - I enjoy solving puzzles, do some Competitive Programming and Open Source contributions!